 - Oil and gas price volatility as well as currency fluctuations in the Australian and United States dollars.
 The state of the oil and gas industry is affected by the price.
 Although the Company is not in production and there is not a material business risk in that regard, the Company's operations are affected due to exploration budgets and overall activity in the exploration sector; - Currently most of Pancontinental's assets are managed by Joint Venture Operators who are responsible for the day to day operations of the permits.
 As such, regular review of the Joint Venture activities is crucial in safeguarding the assets of the Company.
 Technical and financial Executives review the work programmes and budgets in place to ensure compliance with approved documents.
 Updates on operational activities are provided by the Joint Venture partners on a regular basis and will include any environmental operational issues if applicable; - Conducting business in foreign jurisdictions carries with it a risk of change in business, legal, tax, accounting, political, environmental and technical practices for example, which may have a material effect on the Company.
 Pancontinental monitors joint venture partners working in those jurisdictions as well as local news developments to ensure that if a risk presents itself the Company is well equipped with sufficient time to decide on a course of action; - The Company is committed to providing all Employees, Executives and Directors with a safe and productive work environment.
-There are environmental and location risks that the Company may face, however the Corporate Governance Manual and the procedures and policies within it should assist in assessing the best course of action to mitigate or eliminate the risk; - For expenditure that the Company has control of, it will endeavour to use sustainable and ethically sourced products that have little or no impact on the environment.
+There are environmental and location risks that the Company may face, however the Corporate Governance Manual and the procedures and policies within it should assist in assessing the best course of action to mitigate or eliminate the risk; - Climate change risk.
+Certain research has shown that the global climate is changing and may continue to change.
+Extreme weather events such as flooding and drought are thought to be increasing in severity and frequency.
+As such, this affects the planning and day to day running of businesses and industry.
+Pancontinental should consider climate change risk in its everyday business decisions and how it can adapt to changing conditions believed to be caused by climate change; - Extraordinary events such as the 2020 COVID-19 pandemic.
+The Company may be affected by future events similar to those experienced during the current financial year when the COVID-19 pandemic affected lives and businesses worldwide.
+The Company must be prepared to act quickly should a similar situation arise; and - For expenditure that the Company has control of, it will endeavour to use sustainable and ethically sourced products that have little or no impact on the environment.